Spectral theorem: Normal matrices

 where D is a diagonal matrix.
 Then, the entries of the diagonal of D are the eigenvalues of A. The column vectors of U are the eigenvectors of A and they are orthonormal.
 Unlike the Hermitian case, the entries of D need not be real.

 Compact self-adjoint operators

 In the more general setting of Hilbert spaces, which may have an infinite dimension, the statement of the spectral theorem for compact self-adjoint operators is virtually the same as in the finite-dimensional case.

 Suppose A is a compact self-adjoint operator on a (real or complex) Hilbert space V. Then there is an orthonormal basis of V consisting of eigenvectors of A. Each eigenvalue is real.

 As for Hermitian matrices, the key point is to prove the existence of at least one nonzero eigenvector.
 One cannot rely on determinants to show existence of eigenvalues, but one can use a maximization argument analogous to the variational characterization of eigenvalues.

-If the compactness assumption is removed, then it is not true that every self-adjoint operator has eigenvectors.
-For example, the multiplication operator $M_{x}$ on $L^2([0,1])$ which takes each $\psi(x) \in L^2([0,1])$ to $x\psi(x)$ is bounded and self-adjoint, but has no eigenvectors.
-However, its spectrum, suitably defined, is still equal to $[0,1]$, see spectrum of bounded operator.
+If the compactness assumption is removed, then it is not true that every self-adjoint operator has eigenvectors; see #Possible absence of eigenvectors.